JoshuasProgramming/Think-Tank/README.md

 * Making each section of the page have the height and width of the ui/ux mockup.
 * Making a dropdown menu for the 1st section.

+# What I'll do in the future

+* Do responsive design differently

 # UI/UX Design [Page, Hover, Open]

 ### UI/UX [page]